bjacobel/talks.bjacobel.com/es2015/talk.md

 ---

 #### Terminology
-- ECMAScript is the spec (Python)
+- ECMA writes the ECMAScript spec
 - JavaScript is an implementation (CPython, PyPy)
-- ES5 is what we write now
+- ES5 is what we write now <!-- .element: class="fragment" data-fragment-index="1" -->
-- ES2015 is the next jump forward
+- ES2015 is the next jump forward <!-- .element: class="fragment" data-fragment-index="1" -->
-	- Used to be called ES6, changed to emphasize yearly model
+	- Used to be called ES6, changed to emphasize yearly model <!-- .element: class="fragment" data-fragment-index="1" -->
 - TC39 will approve ES2016 this fall (not ES7!) <!-- .element: class="fragment" data-fragment-index="2" -->
 - Future versions (ES2017), approval/cutoff process <!-- .element: class="fragment" data-fragment-index="3" -->
-	- sometimes called ESNext <!-- .element: class="fragment" data-fragment-index="3" -->

 ---

+##Inside ES2015 <!-- .element: class="imp"-->

+---

 #### `let` and `const`
+(say `hello world` to the new `var`)

 ```
 // ES5
 var foo = 'foo';